-Hotel rooms usually have private western bathroom facilities, television, air-conditioning and a telephone (unless otherwise stated).
-You may wish to arrange a single room or share with another passenger.
+Group tour hotels are generally of three-four star local standard.
+Rooms feature heating/air-conditioning, television, telephone and en-suite bathroom.
 Some hotels, especially those in regional areas may have hot water restrictions, operating for a few hours at a time, usually in the morning/evenings.
+Hotels in China are bound by Government laws which mean that air-conditioning is switched on nationally in May and central heating is switched on in November.
 It is not customary for hotels in China to have in-room fridges, tea/coffee making facilities and a safe deposit box.
 Most hotel rooms do not have irons or boards, but most will offer a laundry service that can launder your clothes (typically in 24hrs).
 Generally all beds in China have very hard mattresses.
 Triple rooms in China consist of a normal-sized twin room with a rollaway bed, meaning space is very limited.
 This is not something we would recommend for three adults.

 Most hotels throughout China will collect your passports each time you check-in and the hotel will keep them safely for a few hours or overnight to register details.
 Please keep this in mind if you need to exchange money or get a credit advance at the bank.
 In China, check-out time is 12 midday and check-in time is 2pm.
-Remember that on the days when you are travelling between cities as it may result in a delay of access to your room or a change of itinerary.
+Remember that on the days when you are travelling between cities, it may result in a delay of access to your room or a change of itinerary.
 Hotels in this region cannot guarantee late check-out.
 At many hotels, the reception staff speak very little English.
-If you require help, please contact your tour guide.
+If you require help, please contact your National Escort/Local Guide.

 In China and countries in Asia, you may be approached by 'ladies of the night' trying to procure business.
-A polite 'no thank you' and a sense of humour is the best way to handle this, but if in or near your hotel, contact reception staff or your National Escort/Local Guides.
+A polite 'no thank you' and a sense of humour is the best way to handle this, but if in or near your hotel, contact reception staff or your National Escort/ Local Guides.